verovec/Social-network-Flask-Graphql/README.md

 # Social-network-Flask-Graphql

 This Project represent the beginning of basic Social Network with python's module Flask and Neo4j who is an open source database management system based on graphs.
-Neither javascript nor css just html and python
+Neither javascript nor css just html (with Jinja) and python

 ## • Feature
 - Register